wink-travel/wink-sdk-python/wink-sdk-extranet-booking/README.md

  - [Channel manager](/channel-manager): The Channel Manager API enables external channel manager partners to map, exchange rate / availability information with us as well as be informed of bookings that occur on the Wink platform for one of their properties.

  ### Taxonomy APIs
- Taxonomy endpoints are for developers who want to consume and produce travel blocking and need taxonomies of standard and non-standard codes for blocking types, classes, statuses etc.
+ Taxonomy endpoints are for developers who want to consume and produce travel inventory and need taxonomies of standard and non-standard codes for inventory types, classes, statuses etc.

  - [Reference](/reactive): All APIs related to retrieving platform-supported taxonomies.